raymondEhlers/raymondehlers.github.io/_news/2024-08-new-bayesian-inference-paper.md

 I'm pleased to announce the release of our paper applying Bayesian inference to hadron and jet suppression measurements! :tada:

-[This paper](https://inspirehep.net/literature/2818238) extracts the jet transport coefficient $\hat{q}$, incorporating all available inclusive hadron and jet yield suppression data measured in heavy-ion collisions at RHIC and the LHC.
+[This paper](https://inspirehep.net/literature/2818238) from the JETSCAPE collaboration extracts the jet transport coefficient $\hat{q}$, incorporating all available inclusive hadron and jet yield suppression data measured in heavy-ion collisions at RHIC and the LHC.
 We systematically study the dependence of $\hat{q}$ on restricted kinematic and centrality ranges, studying the universality and validity of the underlying theory, and pointing to areas for improvement.
 This is the culmination of a significant computing and analysis effort, with more results to come!